Korean, Edit

 Pharmacology

-① Study of biochemical reactions related to drug and drug administration
+① Study of biochemical reactions of body related to drug and drug administration

 ② Divided into Pharmacodynamics (PD) and Pharmacokinetics (PK)